trezzuri/erpnext-docs/docs/en/setting-up/sms-setting.md

 **You can subscribe to an SMS provider to send SMS to mobile numbers.**

-To integrate SMS in ERPNext, approach an SMS Gateway Provider who provides HTTP API.
+To integrate SMS in SOMA, approach an SMS Gateway Provider who provides HTTP API.
 They will create an account for you and will provide a unique username and password.